 Survey methods

 We surveyed 72 sites across Seychelles (n = 21), Maldives (11), the Chagos archipelago (25), and the Great Barrier Reef (GBR) (15) (Supplementary Methods).
 Grazing fish assemblages were surveyed using 8 replicate point counts of 7 m radius (Seychelles) or 4 replicate belt transects of 50 m length (Maldives, Chagos archipelago, GBR) conducted on hard-bottom reef slope habitat at 2-10 m depth.
 All sites were surveyed once, except for Seychelles where each site was surveyed in 2008, 2011, 2014 and 2017.
-Estimates of fish biomass using point counts and belt transects are comparable, justifying the combination of these data (Samoilys and Carlos 2000).
+Because estimates of fish biomass using point counts and belt transects are comparable (Samoilys and Carlos 2000), these survey methods can be combined to infer large-scale correlative patterns for coral reefs (McClanahan et al. 2011, MacNeil et al. 2015).
+The datasets we analyse have also been combined in previous studies (Cinner et al. 2016, Graham et al. 2017, Darling et al. 2017).
 Surveys were designed to minimise diver avoidance or attracting fish and were conducted by a single observer (NAJG).
 In point counts, large mobile species were censused before smaller territorial species.
 In belt transects, larger mobile fish were surveyed in a 5-m wide belt while simultaneously deploying the transect tape, and smaller site-attached damselfish species within a 2-m wide belt were recorded in the opposite direction.
 For both survey types, all diurnal, non-cryptic (>8 cm TL) reef-associated fish were counted and their TL estimated to the nearest centimetre.
 Length measurements were calibrated by estimating the length of sections of PVC pipe and comparing it to their known length prior to data collection each day, which indicated estimates were accurate within 2-3% (Graham et al 2007).
 Fish lengths were then converted to body mass (grams) using published length-weight relationships (Froese and Pauly 2018) and standardised by survey area to give species-level biomass estimates that were comparable across datasets (kg ha-1).
 The UVC dataset included 101 herbivore species (Table S1), with 11 species common to all four regions.

 Herbivore species were further categorised as croppers or scrapers according to their morphology and feeding behaviour (Green and Bellwood 2009).
 While both groups feed primarily on the epilithial algal matrix (EAM) covered substrata, they differ in the amount of material/substratum that is removed during the feeding action.
 Croppers remove the upper portions of the algae and associated detritus and microbes leaving the basal portions of the algae intact on the substratum, while scrapers remove shallow pieces of the substratum together with the EAM, leaving distinct bite scars (Choat et al. 2002, Wilson et al. 2003, Hoey and Bellwood 2008).